-During the operation, you will be given either a general or local anesthetic.
+Although medication is available to treat hyperparathyroidism, surgery is most often recommended and is the only cure.
+Surgery has a 95 percent success rate.
 Your doctor will make a small incision in your neck and remove the gland.
 Your particular problem will determine how many of the parathyroid glands need to be removed.
 Some parathyroid tissue must be left in place to help prevent hypoparathyroidism (decreased parathyroid activity).

 Complications of parathyroid surgery are more common in the traditional procedure than in the MIRP procedure, but both procedures are generally safe and successful.
 Less than 1 percent of patients undergoing surgery experience damage to the nerves controlling the vocal cords, which can affect speech.
 Patients requiring more extensive surgery could develop hypoparathyroidism, resulting in low calcium levels, which may require treatment with calcium or vitamin D.